-Following this, the GCRA will consider the introduction of additional wholesale access through the remaining products short listed as part of CIWAP - FNP (fixed number portability) and naked DSL/bitstream services - in due course.
+Following on from this, the JCRA will consider the introduction of additional wholesale access through the remaining products short listed as part of CIWAP - FNP (fixed number portability) and naked DSL/bitstream services - in due course.

-The GCRA will also examine the provision of WLR on multi-line (ISDN) services to extend the benefits of this option to business customers and OLOs serving this particular market.
-In particular the GCRA will look at the potential additional costs and complexity of the service compared with single line customers, and whether a separate cost assessment and CBA would be required.
+The JCRA will also examine the provision of WLR on multi-line (ISDN) services to extend the benefits of this option to business customers and OLOs serving that particular market.
+In particular, the JCRA will look at the potential additional costs and complexity of the service compared with single line customers, and whether a separate cost assessment and CBA would be required.

-However, the GCRA notes that there is no barrier to existing operators making such a product available without regulatory intervention and we would encourage bilateral and commercial agreement to offer these services where it is possible to do so.
+However, the JCRA notes that there is no barrier to existing operators making such a product available without regulatory intervention and we would encourage bilateral and commercial agreement to offer these services where it is possible to do so.